Calsign/ocaml-opencv/README.md

 provide a video file `demos/basic/test.mp4` as input.
 It also requires you to install the `owl` opam package.

-Run `make docs` to generate documentation.
+Run `make doc` to generate documentation.
 Open `_build/default/_doc/_html/index.html` to view.
 Alternatively, view the auto-generated docs online:
 [API](https://calsign.github.io/ocaml-opencv/).